46 Secrets Your Pharmacist Isn’t Telling You

 Brown bag it

 Your conditions change over time, and so do the medications on the market which can treat them.
 To make sure you’re getting the best, up-to-the-minute care available, Malone suggests bringing all of your medications to your doctor, at least once a year.
 “Brown bagging your medicines can help you and your doctor talk about them and find out if there are any problems,” he adds.
-Here are some other ways to make those doctor visits work for you.

 Don’t take (medical) matters into your own hands